 Each of the specialisations trains you to become an expert in that field.
 Within your specialisation you will choose a specific track, which is offered by one of the chair groups from this specialisation.
 The two major parts of your specialisation are the (thesis-preparing) courses and a major thesis.
-You can extend your specialisation with an internship or a minor thesis.
-It is also possible to do a minor thesis at another study track or specialisation.
+You can extend your specialisation with an internship or a research practice.
+It is also possible to do a research practice at another study track or specialisation.

-About half of your MSc programme will be allocated to courses.
-Which courses you will take, depends on several factors: your previously acquired competences, your basic knowledge, and your choice of specialisation.
-Courses can be compulsory (CS) or restricted optional (RO).
+About half of your MSc programme will be allocated to courses, this is mostly scheduled in the 1st year.
+Which courses you will take, depends on several factors: your previously acquired competences, your basic knowledge and your choice of specialisation.
+Courses can be compulsory or restricted optional.
 The exact course programme of the MSc Animal Sciences depends therefore for the majority on the individual student.
 Compulsory courses can be advanced statistics or bachelor courses in a specific field, in case you lack the necessary basic knowledge.
 Compulsory courses also include various academic skills courses ranging from scientific skills to consultancy skills.
-Compulsory courses also include thesis-preparing courses linked to the specialisation of your choice.
+In addition, it also include thesis-preparing courses linked to the specialisation of your choice.

 Information on the courses within the Animal Sciences programme and their planning can be found on the website of the study handbook.

+The major thesis is the final piece of work a student delivers prior to graduation.
 In a major thesis, you will perform a scientific research project, usually at one of the chair groups of the Animal Sciences department.
-The major thesis consists at least of a literature study, writing a research proposal, performing scientific experiments, data analysis, writing a scientific report, and presenting results orally.
+The major thesis consists of at least of a literature study, writing a research proposal, performing scientific experiments, data analysis, writing a scientific report, and presenting results orally.
 Your own interest is very important in choosing a research topic for your major thesis.
-The study advisors and the websites of the Animal Sciences chair groups provide a lot of information on possible thesis subjects.
+The study advisers and the websites of the Animal Sciences chair groups provide much information on possible thesis subjects.
 There are a lot of collaborations between research institutes within Wageningen University & Research, as well as with national and international universities and companies active in the field of Animal Sciences.

 Find out more about the chair groups of the Animal Sciences department via the link below.

-A minor thesis is comparable to a major thesis with respect to the learning goals and composition.
+A research practice is comparable to a major thesis with respect to the learning goals and composition.
 It is also a research project, but of a shorter duration.
-A minor thesis can be used to deepen and extend your knowledge on the topic of your specialisation.
+In addition, students also reflect on their career perspective.
+A research practice can be used to deepen and extend your knowledge on the topic of your specialisation.
 In that case it is usually performed at or via the chair group from your specialisation.
-A minor thesis can also be used to broaden your expertise, for instance by choosing a thesis subject in a specific professional direction.
+A research practice can also be used to broaden your expertise, for instance by choosing a thesis subject in a specific professional direction.
 Then it is performed at a chair group outside the Animal Sciences department.
-For students who did not obtain their BSc degree at Wageningen University & Research, the minor thesis is compulsory.